mndiaz90/mndiaz90/README.md

 - 👋 Hi, I’m @mndiaz90
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React, Next js and Typescript
-- 💞️ I’m looking to collaborate on open source projects
 - 📫 You can reach me in linkedin https://www.linkedin.com/in/mndiaz90/

 <!---